-Section 1: Committee and Task Force chairs, in consultation with the Vice President, shall prepare a slate of proposed committee/task force members for approval by the Executive Committee.
+Section 1: Committee and Task Force Chairs, in consultation with the Vice President, shall prepare a slate of proposed committee/task force members for approval by the Executive Board.
 Upon approval, the President shall send letters of appointment with task instructions and terms of appointment specified therein.
-Each standing committee will have at least one member from the Advisory Board.
-Additional positions on each committee must be filled by WSI members.
-Appointments to committees will ordinarily be for 3-year terms; however, a person may be reappointed.
+Each Standing Committee will have at least one member from the Advisory Board.
+Additional positions on each Committee must be filled by WSI members.
+Appointments to Committees will ordinarily be for 4-year terms; however, a person may be reappointed.

-Section 3: Committee chairs shall report, when requested by the President, at meetings of the Advisory Board and of the Executive Committee.
+Section 3: Committee Chairs shall report, when requested by the President, at meetings of the WSI Board and/or the Executive Board.

-Section 5: Where appropriate, orientation sessions for Committee Chairs shall be conducted each year at the annual meeting.
+Section 5: Where appropriate, orientation sessions for Committee Chairs shall be conducted each year at the Annual General Meeting.

-Section 6: The standing committees of WSI shall be (in alphabetical order): Education, Finance and Sponsorship, Membership and Communication, Nominating, and any other deemed necessary by the Advisory Board.
+Section 6: The Standing Committees of WSI shall be (in alphabetical order): Education, Finance and Sponsorship, Membership and Communication, Nominating, and any other deemed necessary by the Board.